-- Complete and return the Session Chair Report to the Publication Office (Room 11).
+- Complete and return the Session Chair Report after the session but no later than the end of the day to the Speaker Ready Room (Room 322).
 Record posters that have been mounted and are attended by a presenter, posters mounted but have no attendant, and posters that are missing entirely (No-Show column).
 Please take note of the policies that follow when completing this form.
 Estimate audience size.

 - Poster policy #2: Posters that simply consist of a posted copy of the paper (even if enlarged) are not considered to be poster presentations.
-Please mark the poster as a No-Show in the Session Chair Report.
+Please mark the poster as a No-Show in the Session Chair Report and add an explanation.

-Guidelines for Initiation of the Peer Review Process
+Guidelines and Responsibilities for Initiation of the Peer Review Process

 Session chairs are also key to the peer review process.